Freeze is a file transfer client for Amazon Glacier designed for macOS. Freeze uses the Amazon S3 Glacier API.

 If you still experience slow uploads, please contact Amazon AWS support.
 They are usually very helpful when it comes to network issues.

 The maximum archive size depends on the upload part size.
-Since the official Amazon Glacier documentation is not very clear about this, here is an overview of the constraints of the maximum archive size for each upload size:
+Here is an overview of the constraints of the maximum archive size for each upload size:

 The upload part size in configurable in Freeze's advanced preferences.